Hitting for the cycle

 Curry Foley was the first player in Major League Baseball history to hit for the cycle, in 1882 for the Buffalo Bisons.

 Harry Davis hit the first cycle in American League history, in 1901 for the Philadelphia Athletics.

-Byron Buxton, the most recent player MLB history to hit for the cycle.

 In baseball, hitting for the cycle is the accomplishment of one batter who hits a single, a double, a triple, and a home run in the same game.
 Collecting the hits in that order is known as a "natural cycle".
 Cycles are rare in Major League Baseball (MLB), having occurred fewer than 400 times since 1882.
-The most recent cycle in MLB was accomplished by Byron Buxton of the Minnesota Twins on July 12, 2025.
+The most recent cycle in Major League Baseball was accomplished by JJ Bleday of the Cincinnati Reds on August 22, 2026.

 Rarity

 The cycle is about as uncommon as a no-hitter; it has been called "one of the rarest" and "most difficult feats" in baseball.
 Based on 2009 offensive levels, the probability of an average MLB player hitting for a cycle against an average team in a game is about 0.0059%; this corresponds to about 21/2 cycles in a 162-game season with 30 teams.
 The most cycles hit in a single major league season is eight, which occurred in both 1933 and 2009.
+The Cincinnati Reds are the most recent team to have a player hit for a cycle, with JJ Bleday doing so on August 22nd, 2026.
+The Kansas City Royals hold the longest active cycle drought; the feat was last achieved by George Brett on July 25, 1990.

 In other baseball leagues, the cycle is achieved less frequently.
 Through June 2022, there have been 76 cycles hit in Nippon Professional Baseball (NPB), the top-level baseball organization in Japan, most recently by Yasutaka Shiomi on September 18, 2021.
 One NPB player, Atsuya Furuta, has hit for the cycle in an NPB All-Star game.
 No player has ever hit for the cycle in the MLB All-Star Game.
 One MLB player has hit for the cycle in a postseason game: Brock Holt of the Boston Red Sox in Game 3 of the 2018 ALDS.

 Two players have hit for the cycle on the same day once in NPB history; this has occurred twice in MLB history.
 There have never been multiple cycles completed in a single MLB or NPB game; this is known to have occurred twice in Minor League Baseball: on April 11, 2018, by Gio Brusa and Jalen Miller of the Class A-Advanced San Jose Giants, and on August 7, 2018, by Kevin Newman and Jacob Stallings of the Triple-A Indianapolis Indians.